FCPercival/gptpdf_LaTeX/README.md

 ## Process steps

+### New Method with YOLO (Recommended)
+1. Use the PyMuPDF library to parse the PDF into images
+2. Use YOLOv10 to detect figures, pictures, or graphs in the images
+3. Create annotated images with only figure boundaries marked
+4. Use a large visual model (such as GPT-4o) to parse text content only
+5. Extract and crop the detected figures
+6. Combine the text content with the extracted figures in the final LaTeX document

+The YOLO-based method provides more accurate figure detection and better handling of complex layouts.
+It is now the recommended approach, but the original method is still supported for backward compatibility.

+### Original Method (Legacy)
 1. Use the PyMuPDF library to parse the PDF to find all non-text areas and mark them, for example:

 ![](docs/demo.jpg)

-2. Use a large visual model (such as GPT-4o) to parse and get a markdown file.
+2. Use a large visual model (such as GPT-4o) to parse and extract both text and images.

 ## Usage